 Did you ever see NIKE or BEST BUY or WALMART allow employees to talk about personal issues on their websites?
 Never!
 Don’t do it on yours.
 Treat your blog as a business, a thriving business.
 If you do, there will be less wait until it becomes true.

 So, post quality content your readers will read eagerly and share with others.
 That’s it.
 Don’t post anything else.

 Every photo must be as good as you can possibly make it.

-If you are not a photographer already, and even if you are, you should quickly get up to speed on how to take amazing food photos.
-It doesn’t take that much knowledge to be able to take great photos of food, but it does take a number of very specific tools and tricks to consistently get great food shots.
+If you are not a photographer already, and even if you are, you should quickly get up to speed on how to take amazing Thai food photos.
+It doesn’t take that much knowledge to be able to take great photos of food, but it does take a number of very specific tools and tricks to consistently get great Thai cuisine photos.

 Every article you write must be proofed by you over and over until you’re sure it’s your best work.

 If you want to know the book we think will help most people get up and running with food photography quickly – this is it.

 If you are not a writer and familiar with the English language to a high degree – get a proofreader to help.
 Hire an editor from Day 1 if you need to.
 If all you need is a good once-over, you might be able to find an editor at fiverr.com to proof each article before you release it.
 You might pay more.
 Give your writing ability an honest assessment early on and decide whether you need an editor, and start sourcing them immediately.
 You can use Elance.com, they have plenty of qualified editors.